bennorth/dragon32-invaders-revenge/report.md

 Use of `PULS PC,A` to save a byte over `PULS A / RTS`.

 Most (all?) sounds clear `Var_b_PostDrawDelay`, to try to keep the frame rate consistent whether there is a sound playing or not.
+Sound effects therefore have to shorten at higher game speeds, but this could be called a feature because the game sounds more frantic as it speeds up.

 Use of BCD and dedicated instructions (`DAA`) to store and work with score.